 This is where most players go wrong.
 They have decent setup positions but the swing sequence falls apart.

-Takeaway: Keep the clubhead low and slow for the first 20-30% of your backswing.
+Takeaway: Keep the clubhead low and slow for the first foot or so.
 This sets your tempo and prevents early hand action.

-Transition: This is critical.
-Shift weight to your lead foot while maintaining wrist hinge.
+Transition: Shift pressure to your lead foot while maintaining wrist hinge.
 Don’t cast the club early.
-That stored hinge is your compression power.
+That stored hinge is your compression source.

-Downswing sequence: Hips first, then torso, then arms, then hands, then clubhead [4].
-This promotes a descending blow and keeps the club on plane.
+Downswing sequence: Hips first, then torso, then arms, then hands, then clubhead.
+This kinematic sequence promotes a descending blow and keeps the club on plane.
 If your hands fire first, you’re flipping and adding loft.

 You should feel pressure on the inside of your back foot at the top, then a rolling, stepping sensation toward your lead heel through the ball.